Recognizing entrepreneurship research excellence

 2005 - Scott Stern, Ph.D., Massachusetts Institute of Technology, Sloan School of Management

-Scott Stern is the School of Management Distinguished Professor and Chair of the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management.
+Scott Stern is the David Sarnoff Professor of Management of Technology and Chair of the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management.
 Stern explores how innovation - the production and distribution of "ideas" - differs from more traditional economic goods, and the implications of these differences for business and public policy.
 Often focusing on life sciences industries, this research is at the intersection between industrial organization and the economics of technical change.
 Recent studies examine the determinants of R&D productivity, the role of incentives and organizational design on the process of innovation, and the drivers of commercialization strategy for technology entrepreneurs.